Sahar-Hassan5588/java-rmi-calculator-DS-Assignment-1-/README.md

 - **Overall coverage:** With all four test suites combined, the Calculator implementation is tested across functional, concurrency, edge, and stress scenarios.

 **Notes:**
-- RMI registry must run on localhost:1099 with "Calculator" bound.
+- RMI registry must run on localhost:1099.
 - Each client uses an isolated stack.
 - Don't forget to run the Server first before any test.